A Tidal Current Speed Forecasting Model based on Multi-Periodicity Learning: Experiment

 \subsubsection{\texttimes{\textbf{Ablation study of the DWT module}}}

 First, we validate the impact of the DWT module on forecasting performance.
 The DWT module was ablated.
 We used data at 23m below sea level to compare model performance across different output steps.
-The WCN without the DWT module uses the Fast Fourier Transform (FFT) to learn the periodic features of the sequence, which we refer to as WCN-FFT.
-Since the DWT module captures the local periodicity within the sequence, replacing it increases the forecasting error metrics for WCN-FFT.
+The WECN without the DWT module uses the Fast Fourier Transform (FFT) to learn the periodic features of the sequence, which we refer to as WECN-FFT.
+Since the DWT module captures the local periodicity within the sequence, replacing it increases the forecasting error metrics for WECN-FFT.
 The results demonstrate the advantage of the DWT module in learning multi-periodicity.
 Figure \ref{8} shows the performance differences between the two periodicity-capturing methods.

 To further verify the framework's ability to capture local periodicity, we added sinusoidal local periodicity to the original data.
 To control locality, a Gaussian window function was used.
 The Gaussian window was generated based on the relationship between time, the center offset, and the window width.
 Then, the Gaussian window was multiplied by a sine wave to create a locally periodic signal, which was added to the original time series data, resulting in a new dataset named $23\mathrm{m}_{\mathrm{new}}$.
-Next, the WCN and WCN-FFT models are used to forecast both the original and new datasets.
-Moreover, we optimize the hyperparameters for each model separately.
+Next, the WECN and WECN-FFT models are used to forecast both the original and new datasets.
+Moreover, we optimize the hyperparameters.
 The performance metrics for forecasting are shown in Table \ref{88}.

-The results indicate that the WCN-FFT model exhibits a decrease in prediction accuracy when dealing with data containing stronger local periodicity ($23\mathrm{m}_{\mathrm{new}}$).
-In contrast, the WCN framework improves prediction accuracy when handling the $23\mathrm{m}_{\mathrm{new}}$ data.
+The results indicate that the WECN-FFT model exhibits a decrease in prediction accuracy when dealing with data containing stronger local periodicity ($23\mathrm{m}_{\mathrm{new}}$).
+In contrast, the WECN framework improves prediction accuracy when handling the $23\mathrm{m}_{\mathrm{new}}$ data.
 The results validate the role of the DWT module.
+This further indicates that the high-frequency components retained in our data after being processed by the adaptive filter are meaningful and learnable patterns, not just aliased noise.